DorMiX/academind-mean/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve --port 4343` for a dev server.
+Navigate to `http://localhost:4343/`.
 The app will automatically reload if you change any of the source files.

+## NodeJS with NodeMon

+Run `npm run start:server` an other terminal window.

+## MongoDB with Mongoose

+Start the mondogdb with `sudo service mongod start` command at a terminal window.

 ## Code scaffolding